Parxd/FasterDL/docs/cublas.md

 essentially number of elements that are processed per "time" when data is laid sequentially

+in column-major like cuBLAS, its the number of elements taken and placed in a column vertically

 for ex:
 - 2x3 matrix as vector (rows = 2, cols = 3):